KyleTheScientist/GungeonItems/README.md

         //Set some other fields
         item.consumable = false;
         item.quality = ItemQuality.B;

+        //Adds the item to the gungeon item list, the ammonomicon, the loot table, etc. Really makes it official!
+        ItemBuilder.SetupItem(item, shortDesc, longDesc, "kts");
     }

     //Item Functionality (This can go in another class, or you can just do it here.)